InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 - Project maintainers want to find ways to scale their ability to support a project
 - Project maintainers want to find ways to lengthen the value delivered by a project
 - Project maintainers want to visibly reward frequent contributors and empower them to amplify their value contribution.
-- Lack of language for recognizing contributions across teams within an organization
+- Lack of mechanism for recognizing contributions across teams within an organization

 ## Context

 - You are the maintainer of a cross-team library, service, or shared resource
 - You receive regular contributions
+- You receive regular feature requests
+- You receive regular bug-fix requests
 - There are motivated contributors looking to build expertise through InnerSource projects

 ## Forces

 - Over the lifecycle of a project the focus of the maintainers may shift away to accommodate changing business priorities
-- Contributors seek visible artifacts of their contributions demonstrating value
+- Contributors seek visible recognition of their contributions demonstrating value
 - Maintaining a project of reasonable complexity is taxing for a small team
+- Developing project features at scale is taxing for a small team

 ## Solution